 Realizing another visit by the Hood won’t be enough to shake more details about the Undertaking from Moira Queen — Felicity helpfully reminds us their last encounter left our hero bleeding in the back of her car — Oliver & Co. hatch a plan that begins with him confronting his mother about Walter’s disappearance and then progresses to their drugged abduction from the mansion by the vigilante (actually Diggle in disguise).
 They awaken bound to chairs in a darkened warehouse, where “the Hood” interrogates Moira about the Undertaking, beating on Ollie to provide her with additional incentive to be truthful.

-Susanna Thompson, who along with Colin Donnell may be the best actor on Arrow, shines as a mother tormented by her many horrible actions yet convinced she always only did what was best to protect her family.
+Susanna Thompson, who along with Colin Donnell may be the best actor on Arrow, shines as a mother tormented by her many horrible actions yet convinced she only ever did what was best to protect her family.
 But in “Darkness on the Edge of Town,” Stephen Amell also demonstrates he’s capable of being more than just a brooding pretty face.
 He’s convincing as the aggrieved son reeling from his mother’s confession even while pretending he’s learning of her involvement for the first time.
 “You know I wouldn’t willingly be a part of something like this,” Moira pleads after “the Hood” (“Higgle”?) frees them from their bonds.
-“I don’t know anything anymore,” Ollie spits in response.
+“I don’t know anything anymore,” Ollie bitterly replies.

 While Moira provides the broad strokes of the Undertaking — earthquake machine, the Glades, etc. — she’s of little additional help, as Malcolm kept the details to himself.
 However, we do learn that Queen Consolidated purchased Unidac Industries and provided assistance in transforming the device into something lethal, a loose end that would seem difficult for even the Dark Archer to tie up.
 Is it possible that, just in case the planned destruction of the Glades doesn’t play as a natural disaster, Malcolm is leaving a trail of bread crumbs back to Moira?